-Other Slic3r settings that help minimizing warping are described in the slicing chapter of Tips & Tricks.
+Other Slic3r settings that help minimizing warping are described in the Tips & Tricks rubric.

 The first layer

 One thing that always stands out when preparing a print job with the slicing software are the first layer settings.
 While everything thereafter is only "layers", the first layer is especially important for the result of any print job.